Sacred Heart Cathedral (Davenport, Iowa): 20th century

 Bishop Cosgrove's health started to fail in the early 1900s and he requested a coadjutor bishop.
 Once again the cathedral's rector was chosen to be a bishop.
 Bishop Davis was the first bishop consecrated in Sacred Heart Cathedral, on November 30, 1904.
-He replaced Bishop Cosgrove upon the laters death two years later.
+He replaced Bishop Cosgrove upon the latter's death two years later.

 By the end of the first decade of the 20th century, the parish's boundaries were set.
 In 1902 Our Lady of Lourdes was established in Gilbert, present-day Bettendorf, and in 1909 St. Paul the Apostle was founded in Davenport.
 The parish's boundaries include some of the poorer sections of the central city as well as some of Davenport's older and wealthier neighborhoods.

 Lightning hit the building on August 20, 1928.
 The lightning-sparked a fire between the slates of the roof and the ceiling.
 This caused extensive smoke and water damage to the church.
 Services were held in St. Margaret's Chapel and the school auditorium during the repairs.
 The church was repainted in a gothic design.
 In order to hide the damage, the woodwork was stained a dark English Oak color.
 The ceiling decorations were completed by the Davenport decorating firm of Hartman and Sedding.

 Two priests of the Davenport diocese were consecrated as bishop for other dioceses in Sacred Heart Cathedral.
 Bishop William Adrian, who spent most of his career at St. Ambrose College, was consecrated for the Diocese of Nashville on April 16, 1936, by Archbishop Amleto Cicognani.
 Bishop Maurice Dingman, who held a variety of administrative positions in the diocese, was ordained for the Diocese of Des Moines on June 19, 1968, by Archbishop Luigi Raimondi.
 His was one of the first episcopal ordinations celebrated in the vernacular.